mjc284/mjc284_homemade_motors/README.md

 - All the hardware and circuit were modelled using Fusion 360.
 - Some of the parts were machined from 11mm MDF using a desktop-CNC.
 - Some of the parts were 3D-printed with postprocessing from Ultimaker-Cura.
-- PCB was manufactured from the Fusion 360 gerber file by Chinese PCB services.
+- PCB was manufactured from the Fusion 360 gerber file by commercial PCB services.
 - Arduino-pro mini was programmed and used to drive the circuit.